marinalb/fortis-challenge-java/README.md

-# Fortis Games QA Automation Challenge
+# Fortis Games QA Challenge

 This project was developed using **Java + Selenium + TestNG**, applying the **Page Object Model (POM)** design pattern to ensure better **organization**, **maintainability**, and **reusability** of the main methods across the test suite.